hana-week/Review/Jul 2024/Jul 29.md

-- Keep:
+- Keep: UNIQUE allows only unique values to be stored by creating an index when the constraint is applied, and it allows nulls
-- Problem:
+- Problem: Primary Key differs from UNIQUE in that it does not allow duplicates or nulls
-- Try:
+- Try: Improperly defining user-defined indexes can slow down search speed, so it is important to learn how to use indexes properly